SunghunP/game-shack/README.md

 https://trello.com/b/hwYaTDf4/game-store

 ## Updates
+### 4/29/2022
+- Change gameSchema to not require desc.
+- Fix bug where default of desc is "Object Object" if user does not provide desc.

 ### 4/28/2022
 - Fix bug where the z-index of game container becomes higher than header when hovering over the container.
+- Fix bug where newly created game model will not use default image if user does not provide one.